Transformers for Charged Particle Track Reconstruction in High Energy Physics: Model Architecture

 Since the number of object queries is fixed, but the number of tracks in each event is variable, a dense binary classifier with a single hidden layer of size $d$ is used to predict whether each object query corresponds to a track or not.
 If not, other outputs for that object query are ignored.
 The assignment of each of the hits to tracks is given by an $M$-dimensional mask over the input hits for each of the $N$ object queries.
 Mask tokens are formed from the query embeddings via a dense network with a single hidden layer of size $2d$.
 The mask for each hit is computed by taking the dot product between the updated hit embeddings from the object decoder and the query mask token for each object query.
 After applying a sigmoid activation, the mask is binarised, and a value of 1 indicates assignment of the hit to the track, while 0 indicates no assignment.
-The choice of sigmoid activation allows the model to assign a single hit to multiple tracks.
+Using an element-wise sigmoid operation as opposed to applying a softmax over the hits or tracks allows the model to assign a single hit to multiple tracks, which can occur due to random track crossings or from collimated particles in the core of high-\pt jets~\cite{PERF-2015-08}.
 Track parameters are regressed using a dense network with four output nodes, with each node corresponding to an output target.
 We regress the particle 3-momenta in Cartesian space $(p_x, p_y, p_z)$, along with the $z$ position of the production vertex $v_z$.
 The total momentum is not regressed directly, but rather calculated from the component predictions and added to the loss to enforce consistency.
 Other track parameters, such as the track transverse momentum \pt, angle $\phi$ and pseudorapidity $\eta$, are derived from the regressed Cartesian components of the momentum.

 The training loss is the sum of the loss terms from each of the tasks.
 For the object class, a categorical cross-entropy loss $L_\text{CE}$ is used.
 For the regression targets, a SmoothL1 loss \cite{2015arXiv150408083G} $L_\text{Regression}$ is used.
-The mask loss $L_\text{Mask}$ is a combination of a Dice loss $L_\text{Dice}$ ~\cite{2017arXiv170703237S} and focal loss $L_\text{Focal}$ ~\cite{2017arXiv170802002L}.
+The mask loss $L_\text{Mask}$ is a combination of a Dice loss $L_\text{Dice}$ ~\cite{dice} and focal loss $L_\text{Focal}$ ~\cite{focal}.
 The total loss is then the weighted sum

 where the weights are coarsely optimised to provide an good trade-off between the performance of the different tasks.
 To ensure that the loss is invariant over permutations of the object queries, the loss is defined using the optimal bipartite matching between the predicted and target objects, as computed with an efficient linear assignment problem solver \cite{10.1145/3442348}.
 Regression targets are scaled to be of order $\sim 1$ during the loss computation so that they do not dominate the loss or interfere with the matching process.
 Finally, the intermediate outputs from each decoder layer are used to compute auxiliary loss terms which are included in the total loss \cite{mask2former}.